toddllm/klaviyo-reporting-poc/README.md

 ## API Version

 - All scripts use Klaviyo API revision **2025-04-15**
+- See [API Usage Guidelines](docs/api_usage.md) for important information about API versioning and edge cases
 - TODO: Make API revision an environment variable to simplify future updates

 ## Installation